Stability of the Inviscid Power-Law Vortex: Spectral Bound for the Linearization in Lebesgue Spaces

 We recall what we have heretofore shown.
-We found two bounded integral transforms from $L^q\to L^q$, given by $\Phi_1$ and $\Phi_2$.
-Showing that the operator we are working on is surjective then becomes equivalent to showing (for every $G\in L^q$) the existence of a fixed point of the map
+We found three bounded integral transforms from $\rL^q\to \rL^q$, given by $\Phi_1$, $\Phi_2$ and $\Phi_3$.
+Showing that the operator we are working on is surjective (and injective) then becomes equivalent to showing (for every $G\in \rL^q$) the existence of a (unique) fixed point of the map